JasonLocklin/Dissertation/VWM/Discussion.md

 caused by patients forgetting target colours, then it seems likely that such frequent recall failures would have also lead to a similarly large increase in the amount of guessing.
-As guessing did not appear to increase in this condition, binding errors are the more likely culprit.
+As guessing did not appear to stand out in this condition, binding errors are the more likely culprit.

 ### Covert Orienting
 [COVAT] Conclusions about the covert orienting data is more limited, as only 5 of the 8 patients were able to perform the task, and only 2 of them performed well outside the healthy range.
+The 3 patients unable to complete the task exhibited the strongest symptoms of neglect on the clinical measures, so as a result, the analysis is based on only the subset of moderately neglecting patients.
-Nevertheless, as a group, those patients able to complete the task did poorer than the healthy controls, so it's unlikely that those two extreme cases are artifacts of chance.
+Nevertheless, as a group, those patients able to complete the task did poorer than the healthy controls, so it is unlikely that those two extreme cases are artifacts of chance.
 Moreover, the non-parametric comparison is un-affected by the large magnitude of deficit in those two cases, as it's based on rank-order, lending more support